clojure/tools.trace/README.md

 This function is called by trace.
 Prints to standard output, but may be rebound to do anything you like.  'name' is optional.

-##traceforms
+##trace-forms
 macro

-Usage: (traceforms & body)
+Usage: (trace-forms & body)

-This macro helps identifying which nested form triggered a runtime Exception.
+This macro helps identify which nested form triggered a runtime Exception.
 However it will not catch compilation exceptions.
+If a runtime Exception occurs, the message will include a trace back of all the nested forms starting with the innermost where the exception occurred.